SafetyCone/R5T.L0066/source/R5T.L0066/Project Plan.md

 # R5T.L0066
-Strict platform library for common .NET Standard 2.1 functionality.
+Strictly-framework library for general .NET Standard 2.1 functionality. (netstandard2.1 target framework)

 !!!
 This library *strictly* depends on only the .NET Standard 2.1 target framework, and NO other dependencies. !!!
 => Well, except for the instance marker attribute type libraries (R5T.{T0131, T0132, T0142)}, and the strictly-platform documentation library for .NET Standard 2.1 (R5T.Y0006).